5.56 vs .223 | Whats The Difference | Ballistics

 Energy

 Energy becomes important when discussing “hunting” and home defense.
 Energy can be translated to stopping power or energy on target.
-When the bullet impacts the target, it dumps all it’s energy into said target.
-The more foot pounds of energy you can dump into the target, the better terminal results you’ll have.
+When the bullet impacts the target, it dumps all its energy into it.

 Speaking of energy on target and 223 Remington, another great option here is frangible ammo.
 Check out this article over on RE Factor Tactical where they discuss using 223 Frangible ammo for home defense.